kottenator/jquery-circle-progress/README.md

 - "dot" at the start - [demo](http://output.jsbin.com/bivowi/3), [discussion](https://github.com/kottenator/jquery-circle-progress/issues/21)
 - progress bar around an image - [demo](http://output.jsbin.com/pofobe/2/), [discussion](https://github.com/kottenator/jquery-circle-progress/issues/18)
 - triangle layout - [demo](http://output.jsbin.com/vatuza/1/)

+All of that are quickly made snippets.
+I didn't write tests for them nor include them into "core" functionality.
+So use it on your own risk.
+However you may leave a comment in corresponding discussion if something is wrong.